HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Hardware

-Master Modules are powered by an AssetTracker gateway.
+Master Modules are powered by an AssetTracker Gateway.
 Gateways, _depending on the model_, are powered by a POE power source or an AC power source.
 Gateways are configured to communicate with a dedicated Data Collector which in turn communicates with Hyperview.

 Master Modules are 6 RUs long and can be expanded using Extension Modules.
 Each module has a unique _serial number/ID_ and an _address_.